dhiralpandya/omtsearchlyrics/README.md

 Search Lyrics API
 ===============

-Java SearchLyricsAPI, It is use to search songs lyrics.
+Java SearchLyricsAPI,  It is pure java based search api to seach songs lyrics.

 Example 1 :Search By Site